sauravpanda/sauravpanda/README.md

 Welcome to my GitHub Profile!</br>

 Hello.
-My name is Saurav Panda, and I am the co-founder and CEO of [Cloud Code AI](https://cloudcode.ai).
-We are building an AI assistant to help you find bugs as you write code.
+My name is Saurav Panda, and I am building [BrowserAI](https://browserai.dev).
+Our goal is to democratize AI and bring AI to browser so everyone can use it!

 - Previously, I pursued my Master's in Connective Media (Information Technology) From **Cornell University, Cornell Tech, NYC, United States**.
 Originally from **India** <img src="https://www.countryflags.com/wp-content/uploads/india-flag-png-large.png" width="13"/>.